Vinmonopolet: Consumer relations

 In a 2008 survey by Norsk Kundebarometer, customers of the monopoly were 81.5% satisfied with the company, ranking it 4th in Norway, a figure that rose to 88% in 2009.
-There were critical voices such as Tom Marthinsen, then wine critic of Dagens Næringsliv, that questioned the institution's selection process of allowing a small self-recruited group, termed "the taste bureaucracy", make the wine buying decisions on behalf of the entire Norwegian people.
+There were critical voices such as Tom Marthinsen, then wine critic of Dagens Næringsliv, that questioned the institution's selection process of allowing a small self-recruited group, termed "the taste bureaucracy", to make the wine buying decisions on behalf of the entire Norwegian people.

-Surveys from the mid 90s, indicated a majority of the Norwegian population were in support of dissolving the monopoly arrangement, and allowing for the sale of wine by the private sector.
+Surveys from the mid-1990s indicated a majority of the Norwegian population were in support of dissolving the monopoly arrangement, and allowing for the sale of wine by the private sector.
 Since the restructuring of 1996, the consumer satisfaction has increased.
 A 2013 TNS Gallup poll showed that 74% of the population wanted to keep the monopoly while 22% wanted to dissolve it.

 Economists have praised Vinmonopolet for being a well-working monopoly that offers good customer service.

 Robert Lie, then sommelier of Bagatelle, has stated, "I am among the supporters.
 In recent years Vinmonopolet has had great impact on the wine interest of the average Norwegian.
 To my knowledge there are no wine stores in the world with an equal selection.
 There are also fairly good prices for more expensive wines.
 For highly coveted wines one must pay much more in London."
-Torkjell Berulfsen, presenter of considerable TV programming with focus on alcoholic goods, has stated, "These days I praise Vimonopolet into the clouds.
+Torkjell Berulfsen, presenter of considerable TV programming with focus on alcoholic goods, has stated, "These days I praise Vinmonopolet into the clouds.
 I bless it!
 I don't dare imagine some zitty, unmotivated 25-year-old 'red wine supervisor' at Rimi!"